 While we are on the topic of Comfort Foods, we have to mention Bobbie Sue’s Mac and Cheese shack off of Ossington Avenue.
-It is owned by the same people who own Poutini’s – another great spot!
 The brightly coloured shack catches your eye and once again makes for Instagram-worthy photos.

 Adam and I took our “Little Brother” because we have a running competition about whose Mac and Cheese is better.
 I had the Classic Mac and Cheese while, as you may have guessed it, Adam ordered the Pulled Pork Mac.
 There is no end to our argument, because we all thought our chosen dish was the best!

 We can’t do a comfort food blog without a really great Grilled Cheese Sandwich making it on the list.
 Cut the Cheese is in The Junction on Dundas near Keele.